-I started writing this after talking with my friend Ron as he drove through Nebraska.
-I quoted him a James McMurtry song: “Out here in the middle where the buffalo roam/we’re putting up towers for your cell phones.”
-If you don’t know how that sounds and you can’t place it in the context of its commentary about cultural politics in “flyover country,” now is the time to listen.
+While talking with my friend Ron as he drove through Nebraska, I quoted him a James McMurtry song: “Out here in the middle where the buffalo roam/we’re putting up towers for your cell phones.”
+If you don’t know how that sounds and can’t place it within his larger critique of politics in “flyover country,” stop whatever you are doing and listen.

-Why does it so often feel unsatisfying?
-Why, for me, has music been evolving from the joy and obsession of my life, my omnipresent soundtrack accounting for huge proportions of my life’s richness, to something with far higher proportions of boredom and frustration?
+Why does feel it unsatisfying?
+Why, at least for me, is music devolving from the joy and obsession of my life–the omnipresent soundtrack accounting for huge proportions of my life’s richness–toward something with far higher proportions of boredom and frustration?

-I learned to listen and to separate musical wheat from chaff—the overhyped vs. underhyped and then, for artists I followed, their life-shaping gems vs. their missteps and filler—by curating mixtapes and listening to them largely in my car.
-I’m enough of a dinosaur that I began with cassettes, then later burned CDs.
-I can remember a world before the internet and social media, structuring listening that was less fragmented and distracted.
+I learned to listen and separate musical wheat from chaff—the overhyped vs. underhyped and then, for artists I loved, their life-shaping gems vs. their missteps and filler—by curating mixtapes and listening to them largely in my car.
+I’m enough of a dinosaur to have begun with cassettes then later burned CDs.
+I remember a world before the internet and social media, structuring listening that was less fragmented and distracted.

-Let’s bracket that selection problem and return to something I already know I want to focus on: “Out Here in the Middle” and other McMurtry songs to deepen its resonance.
-I can’t search my I-Tunes library elegantly in my car—nor indeed on my laptop, since I-Tunes has evolved from the kryptonite fueling Apple’s rise to world dominance to a thoroughly despicable piece of marketing technology.
-And I-Tunes streaming doesn’t consistently work in my car, even if I manage to find what I want without endangering all the passengers.
-I can curate mixtapes for a thumb drive that my car will play, but only if I exclusively use songs I purchased.
-I-Tunes seems engineered to make this as frustrating as possible, with special emphasis on driving me crazy if I dare to preview a song on a (paid!) streaming source before purchasing it.
+Yes, I can curate mixtapes for thumb drives that play (awkwardly) in my car, but only if I exclusively use songs I purchased.
+I-Tunes seems engineered to make this as frustrating as possible, with special emphasis on driving me insane if I dare to preview a song on a streaming source (paid!) before I purchase it.
 Everything is structured to make me swim against a current that flows by collecting tolls for blanket subscriptions that I can’t curate in ways that make sense.
-That’s before blighting the lives of the musicians and degrading the sound quality of their work to enable streaming.

-The golden age of streaming, for me, is killing a golden goose.
-I spend less on music, despite paying quite a bit for internet connections and an Apple music subscription, and I care less about what I do buy.
-True, since my spending and caring remain non-trivial.
-Still, on balance, I’m less happy with the scene while fewer resources are getting to the musicians—although let’s give credit where it’s due, Bandcamp is good for supporting artists directly.
+In short, the golden age of streaming is killing a golden goose.
+I spend less on music, despite paying quite a bit for internet connections and an Apple music subscription.
+Then I care less about what I buy.
+True, my spending and caring remain far from trivial–yet, on balance, I’m unhappy with the scene while fewer resources are getting to the musicians.

 The Case of McMurtry

-So I am aggrieved about our economic/musical complex that, due to such problems, barely allow people like McMurtry to be heard.
+I am aggrieved about our economic/musical complex that, due to such problems, barely allow genius artists like McMurtry to be heard.
 And of course thousands of others are more screwed; we don’t even know their names.

 Silver Linings of Neoliberal Streaming: McMurtry in Four Clicks

-However, since we live in the semi-golden-era noted above, I can go to YouTube and pick some of songs quite easily.
+However, since we do live in a semi-golden-era for surfing in the archives, let’s go to YouTube and pick out a few songs.
 First up is “Out Here in the Middle” with the roaming buffalo.
-Listen for how it captures the ambivalence of loving the midwest (“where the center’s on the right/and the ghost of William Jennings Bryan preaches every night”) without failing to notice how it is ravaged by “justifications for wealth and greed” and many other problems.
+Listen for how it captures the ambivalence of loving the midwest (“where the center’s on the right/and the ghost of William Jennings Bryan preaches every night”) without failing to note how it is ravaged by capitalism and many other problems.
 Here’s the link again.

-Then the best of his best, “Ruby and Carlos”—among the greatest lyrics ever in his genre and a centerpiece of his resume as a songwriter’s songwriter.
+Next is the best of his best, “Ruby and Carlos”—among the great lyrics of all time in this genre and a centerpiece of his resume as a songwriter’s songwriter.

-Now we turn to a fan favorite in the circuits where he plays live (I heard him in a beer tent at a Harley Davidson dealership) “Choctaw Bingo.”
-Think of Succession—a portrait of a dysfunctional family that you can’t stop watching—but much further down-scale and behaving badly at a reunion in Oklahoma.
+Now we turn to “Choctaw Bingo,” the fan favorite in circuits where he plays (I heard him in a beer tent at a Harley Davidson dealership).
+Think about Succession—a portrait of a dysfunctional family that you can’t stop watching—but much further down-scale and behaving badly at a reunion in Oklahoma.

-Finally, we come to his most famous song, “Can’t Make it Here”— the closest thing he’s had to a hit, but not the sort of song that music executives will market widely.
-It is interesting to consider how it relates to up-and-coming folks in the leftward parts of country/alt-country/Americana who still have a shot at a market niche.
+Finally, we come to “Can’t Make it Here”— the closest thing he’s had to a hit, but not the sort of song that music executives like to market.
+It is interesting to consider how this relates to up-and-coming folks in the leftward parts of country/alt-country/Americana who still have a shot at a market niche.
 They are standing on his shoulders.

 MBE standard notice: The time I spend on this blog is not in addition to a Twitter and FaceBook presence, but an alternative to it.
 If you think anything here merits wider circulation, this will probably only happen if you circulate it.